I am Anne Akhila.

 "I'm unstoppable because I don't know how to stop..."

 Dance has given my life richness.
 And improv gave my life soul.
 Yeah, maybe it's the LA in me talking now, but I don't know who I would be without dance and improv.
 I began doing improv in 2011 and it changed my brain forever.
 You know the fire that goes off in your brain every time you have a thought?
 Well improv makes your brain ELECTRIC.
 When I moved to LA with my family a few years ago, I whizzed through the entire improv program at the Upright Citizens Brigade Theatre - all while winning four diversity scholarships!
 Now, I'm learning character-based improv at The Groundlings and I am truly in my happy place.
-I am so grateful to say, I was just awarded a diversity scholarship there, too!
-I do private coaching sessions with Groundlings performers and teachers and work on comedic sketches with other students and my sketch comedy/improv duo Jersey Deuce.
+I am so grateful to say, I was just awarded the NBCUniversal Scholarship to take Writing Lab at The Groundlings!
+I perform improv with my team Tres Leches, do private coaching sessions with Groundlings performers and teachers and work on comedic sketches with other students and my sketch comedy/improv duo Jersey Deuce.

 Comedy has always felt natural to me and the dramatic element, scary.
 I wanted formal training in acting and so I set off to acting school at The Baron Brown Studio.
 I didn't know it when I started, but that training was going to transform not just my acting, but my whole being.
-Two years later, and I'm proud to say, I am confident to take on both comedic and dramatic roles.
+After graduating two years later, I felt confident to take on both comedic and dramatic roles.
+I’m not studying acting at BGB Studio and learning more tools to add to my acting toolbox.
 With all of this education, I have no intention of stopping my learning.
 I am in so deep and so happy!

 With love and great concentration,